TheTrainGoes/GP2040-Projects/Open Source Buttons/OSBMX 24/README.md

 Open Source Button MX 24mm
 ---

+!!!WARNING!!!

+I am not responsible for prints that do not turn out as intended or any damages that occur as a result of installation or usage of these buttons.

+!!!WARNING!!!

+---

 Summary:

 The OSBMX 24 is based on the buttons from the OFOF1 by RanaLabs (https://github.com/rana-sylvatica/OFOF1).